Ultimate Wheatland Real Estate Investing Guide for 2026

 Economy

-The median household income in Wheatland is .
-The median income for all households in the state is , as opposed to the country’s level which is .
+Wheatland has recorded a median household income of .
+The median income for all households in the state is , compared to the national figure which is .

-The citizens in Wheatland earn an average salary of in a state whose average salary is , with wages averaging nationally.
+The residents in Wheatland receive an average salary of in a state where the average salary is , with wages averaging across the US.

-In Wheatland, the rate of unemployment is , whereas the state’s unemployment rate is , in comparison with the nation’s rate of .
+In Wheatland, the unemployment rate is , while the state's unemployment rate is , in comparison with the nationwide rate of .

 The economic description of Wheatland incorporates a total poverty rate of .
-The entire state’s poverty rate is , with the nationwide poverty rate at .
+The statewide poverty rate is , with the US poverty rate at .

 Economy Quick Stats